List of 40 Famous Forests in India to visit

 Hotel in Namdapha National Park

-There are several campsites within the forest area.
+There are several camp sites within the forest area.
 Stay in one of these to have a great experience.
 Accommodation is not that easy to spot here.
 However, Deban Forest Rest House and a few government guest houses exist for visitors to spend the night.

-12. The Great Himalayan National Park Himachal Pradesh
+12. The Great Himalayan National Park, Himachal Pradesh

 The Great Himalayan National Park UNESCO world heritage site